 More Chicken Recipes

-I made this chicken jardiniere a couple of weeks ago and it was heavenly comfort food.
+I made this easy chicken stew a couple of weeks ago and it was heavenly comfort food.
 This one pan chicken and rice was super good, easy to make, and easy to clean up.
-I think you'd like this lemon-lime cilantro cast iron chicken, too.
+I think you'd also like this lemon-lime cilantro cast iron chicken, too.

 Baked Hawaiian Chicken Recipe